Oil filled heaters can be a really great source for heating your entire house compared to other heating systems.

 Next, we’ll be looking at the 1,500 Watt Oil-Filled Radiator Space Heater.

 This oil filled model comes with a handy remote control.
 It’s perfect for the user who doesn’t want to get up and freeze for a bit.
 Especially when they need to manually set the thermostat to their favorite temperature.

 In other words, you don’t have to get out of bed or off the couch if you feel like staying warm.
 You can adjust the thermostat, set the timer, and program it to shut off automatically before going to bed.
 In other words, you can do it all with just one touch of the button.

 If you want to move this oil filled radiator from one room to another, there’s a carrying handle that will allow you to easily carry it.
-It’s not too heavy, but it’s light enough for you to pick it up with one hand.
+It’s not too heavy, and it’s light enough for you to pick it up with one hand.
 No heaviness, no problem.

 The heater comes with three different heat settings, so you can choose which one works better in your favor.
 Even better, this is an oil-filled heater that doesn’t need refilling.
 That takes a lot of time, frustration, and mess right out of the equation.